North Carolina Separation Agreement Laws

 - The agreement must be executed after the parties have physically separated from one other or must be executed in anticipation of immediate separation.

-For help creating a separation agreement that protects your best interests, call the attorneys of Miller Bowles Cushing at (704) 810-1400.
+For help creating a separation agreement that protects your best interests, contact our Charlotte attorneys from Miller Bowles Cushing at (704) 810-1400.

 What is Divorce from Bed & Board?